 - Salt - Imperative in sweet baked goods as it balances the sweetness but also brings out the flavour of the chocolate.

 - Mini Eggs - The undeniable hero of our cookies!
-The best on the market are Cadbury's Mini Eggs and are usually found in store from February to April.
+The best on the market are Cadbury's Mini Eggs which are usually found in stores from February to April.
 Whenever you see them on the shelves, make sure to stock up on a stash of them!

 - Dark Chocolate - Usually, I like to sprinkle flaked sea salt over the top of cookies- but to counterbalance the sweetness of the milk chocolate eggs, I add in 75% dark chocolate.
 The bitter edge cuts down on the sweet milk chocolate.
 As the mini eggs don't melt, I like to add some chopped chocolate to get those melting chocolate puddles.